confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/select-push-query.md

 Description
 -----------

-Push a continuous stream of updates to the KSQL stream or table.
+Push a continuous stream of updates to the ksqlDB stream or table.
 The result of this statement isn't persisted in a Kafka topic and is printed out only in the console.
 To stop the continuous query in the CLI press Ctrl+C.
 Note that the WINDOW clause can only be used if the `from_item` is a